Russwater RPG Ruleset

 Spell / Ability name

 The PC can name the spell anything they want.
-It is not unusual for certain arrogant adventurers to include their own name…
+Certain arrogant adventurers choose to include their own name…

 Ability Score